• Skip to primary navigation

 • Let the pan get hot to allow the tofu to get extra crispy.

-• Not a huge fan of spice?
-Start with the minimum amount and taste before adding more.
+• Low spice tolerance?
+Start with 1 tablespoon of adobo sauce and taste before adding more.
 Too much adobo can make this pretty spicy, especially for younger kids.
+I personally prefer this recipe with about 3 tablespoon of adobo sauce, but 2 tablespoon is a great happy medium.

 • Don't chop the tofu too small.
 It's nice to have a bit of texture – roughly chop the tofu until you have bite-sized pieces.

-close up view of a burrito bowl with chipotle copycat sofritas tofu, guacamole and pickled onions.
+Overhead view of burrito bowl with sofritas tofu, rice, beans, salsa and guacamole.

 • Tofu Bacon